happyonlinegr/laravel-assignment/HappyBlog/README.md

 3) Run:
  3.1) Use on a terminal of your choise in \HappyBlog the command:  php artisan serve.
  3.2) Use the collection to test the endpoints.

+ # Notes
+1) Did not use SMTP for the email functionality.Email can be found at the log file(HappyBlog\storage\logs\laravel.log)